 This collection of storied undead collects some of the creatures I’ve used in my campaign to give the players a source of knowledge and narrative.
 From providing broad strokes to describe the calamity that has struck a locale to providing small details in the form of a mumbling undead in an unusual place.
 While most of these undead are capable of violence, they serve mostly a narrative function by their origin stories.

-The plan is to release one, sometimes two, of these a month, so be sure to check back from time to time.
+The plan is to release one of these every couple months (depending on complexity), so be sure to check back from time to time.